WooCommerce Stats

 WooCommerce Market Share and Competitive Standing

 WooCommerce stands strong alongside platforms like Shopify and Magento.
-While Shopify emphasizes simplicity, WooCommerce offers unmatched customization and control.
+While Shopify emphasizes simplicity with its 18.1% market share, WooCommerce leads with 33% of the total eCommerce market—offering unmatched customization and control.

-As of 2025, WooCommerce powers 17% of the top 1 million eCommerce websites—businesses with significant traffic, high conversion rates, and complex catalogs.
+As of 2026, WooCommerce powers approximately 17-20% of the top 1 million eCommerce websites—businesses with significant traffic, high conversion rates, and complex catalogs.

-Each month, over 30,000 new WooCommerce sites go live.
-This growth includes both startups and enterprises migrating from other platforms for greater flexibility, control, and lower costs.
+This growth includes both startups launching their first online store and enterprises migrating from other platforms for greater flexibility, control, and lower total cost of ownership.

 Also Read: How to Add and Customize Product Image Gallery WooCommerce